ThoughtWorks-DPS/di-circleci-remote-docker/README.md

 `edge` - points to the latest version of the Base image.
 Built from the `HEAD` of the `master` branch.
 Intended to be used as a testing version of the image with the most recent changes however not guaranteed to be all that stable and not recommended for production software.

 `stable` - points to the latest, production ready base image.
-For projects that want a decent level of stability while automatically recieving software updates.
+For projects that want a decent level of stability while recieving all software updates and recommended security patches.
+Security patches can sometimes include pre-release or release candidate versions of packages.
 This is similar to using the `:latest` tag and is not a generally recommended practice.
 Pin the `FROM` reference to a specific release and adopt new releases as part of your ci process.
 Typically updated once a month.

 `<YYYY.MM>` - Release version of the image, referred to by the 4 digit year, dot, and a 2 digit month.
 For example `2020.05` would be the monthly tag from May 2020.
 This is the recommended version for use in an executor Dockerfile.